jbampton/sedona-spatialbench/docs/index.md

 ## Example query

-Here’s an example query that counts the number of trips that start within 500 meters of each building:
+Here's an example query that counts the number of trips that start within 500 meters of each building:

 ```sql
 SELECT